• Skip to main content

 • BDO TV

-Home / Health Conditions / Clinical Trials / Why Won’t Most Americans Join a Clinical Trial?
+Home / Health Conditions / Clinical Trials / The Shocking Reasons Most of Us Won’t Join a Clinical Trial

 Do you truly know the benefits that can come from participating in a clinical trial?
-More of us know all the reasons of why it wouldn’t be a good idea, however discovering a cure for cancers and illnesses that are plaguing the Black community may just be enough to help change your negative thoughts about them.
+More of us know all the reasons why it wouldn’t be a good idea; however, discovering a cure for cancers and illnesses that are plaguing the Black community may just be enough to help change your negative thoughts about them.

-Just four in 10 Americans have a positive impression of clinical trials and, only about one-third of Americans would be likely to enroll in one, according to a recent survey.
+Forty-one percent of Americans know nothing about clinical trials, and just four in ten Americans have a positive impression of clinical trials and only about one-third of Americans would be likely to enroll in one, according to surveys.

 You May Also Like